gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Get-AadrmDocumentTrackingFeature.md

 You must use PowerShell to get this information about document tracking; you cannot get this information by using a management portal.

+For additional information about the document tracking site, see [Configuring and using document tracking for Azure Information Protection](https://docs.microsoft.com/information-protection/rms-client/client-admin-guide-document-tracking) from the Azure Information Protection client administrator guide.

 ## EXAMPLES

 ### Example: Determine whether the document tracking site is enabled